'Godzilla' tramples rivals with monster $93 million debut

-LOS ANGELES/NEW YORK (Reuters) - “Godzilla,” a remake of the classic Japanese monster movie, crushed its box office competitors over the weekend, devouring $93.2 million at U.S. and Canadian theaters for the year’s second-biggest debut and spawning plans for a sequel.
+LOS ANGELES/NEW YORK (Reuters) - “Godzilla,” a remake of the classic Japanese monster movie, crushed its box office competitors over the weekend, devouring $93.2 million in the United States and Canada for the year’s second-biggest debut and spawning talk of a sequel.

 The smashing performance makes the film a hit for Legendary Pictures, the independent studio headed by Thomas Tull that financed 75 percent of the $160 million production, and its partner Warner Bros., which said the new take on “Godzilla” was on its way to becoming a franchise.